svonharris/Miami-Marlins/README.md

 ### Functional Requirements

-The app should load from a specific URL in the browser.
-By default, the page should show games for today's date.
-The page should provide the user the affordance to select a date for which the games should be shown.
+- The app should load from a specific URL in the browser.
+- By default, the page should show games for today's date.
+- The page should provide the user the affordance to select a date for which the games should be shown.

-### Non-Functional Requirements

-The submission should include instructions on how to run the project locally on a development machine, including any prerequisites and dependencies that are necessary.
+- The submission should include instructions on how to run the project locally on a development machine, including any prerequisites and dependencies that are necessary.

 ## Tools used: